-Federal regulations governing low income housing tax credits are defined in Title 26 Section 42 of the US Legal Code (USC) and Title 26 Section 1.42 of the Code of Federal Regulations (CFR).
+Federal regulations governing the LIHTC program are defined in Title 26 Section 42 of the US Legal Code (USC) and Title 26 Section 1.42 of the Code of Federal Regulations (CFR).

 Additional guidance for applying federal laws and regulations is issued through the US Treasury in the form of Revenue Rulings, Revenue Procedures and IRS Notices.